Business Loan Calculator

 Enter your desired loan amount and the lender's origination fees to reveal your true Effective APR.

-A Business Loan Calculator is a commercial financing tool that determines your exact monthly payments and total interest owed for SBA loans, term loans, and equipment financing.
+A Business Loan Calculator is a precision commercial financing tool designed to determine the exact monthly payments and total interest owed for SBA loans, term loans, and equipment financing.

 The Mathematical Formula